 Emotional eating affects most everyone from time to time, but regularly letting your feelings guide your food intake can affect your health.

-Keep this in mind: if you can make it through this first day and this first week when nicotine withdrawal symptoms are at their worst, you will be on your way to success.
+If you can make it through this first day and this first week, when nicotine withdrawal symptoms are at their worst, you will be on your way to success.